 There are some simple steps you can take to visually and physically inspect the different parts of your system to be sure your air conditioning will work when you need it.
-Here's what we recommend:

 Begin with your thermostat in the "off" position with the temperature turned to a high setting (around 80 degrees), then check the following:

-- Look at thermostat.
+1. Look at thermostat.
 Is it outdated?
 You could save money and energy by installing a newer, programmable thermostat.

-- Check any exposed ductwork for wear, which could be a source of cooling loss or inefficiency in the home.
+2. Check any exposed ductwork for wear, which could be a source of cooling loss or inefficiency in the home.

-- Look at air vents around the home.
+3. Look at air vents around the home.
 Remove any items that could block airflow, such as drapes, furniture or toys.

-- Check the drain line.
-There is a drain by the indoor cooling coil, typically mounted above the
+4. Check the drain line.
+There is a drain by the indoor cooling coil, typically mounted above the furnace in the basement.

-- Check circuits to be sure electrical connections are on.
+6. Check circuits to be sure electrical connections are on.

-- Be sure the power is turned "on" at the furnace/air conditioning unit.
+7. Be sure the power is turned "on" at the furnace/air conditioning unit.

 Next, you can check the outdoor equipment for overgrowth and wear.

-- Inspect the outdoor condenser unit.
+8. Inspect the outdoor condenser unit.
 Make sure there is no blockage in or near the equipment and clean the area around the unit.
 Leaves, vines or debris can block the interior components and affect performance.

-- Visually check the refrigerant lines.
+9. Visually check the refrigerant lines.
 The lines should be insulated.
 Proper insulation will improve the efficiency of the system.
 Repairs to the insulation or refrigerant lines should be done by a professional.

-- Check to make sure there is no wear on the outdoor electrical wiring.
+10. Check to make sure there is no wear on the outdoor electrical wiring.
 If you see damage or wear, call a professional for service before using your system.

-Step 2: Go outside and listen to make sure that the fan in the condenser is running and that is doesn't sound irregular.
-The air coming out of the top of the unit should feel warm as warm air is being removed from your home by the system.
+Step 2: Go outside and listen to make sure that the fan in the condenser is running and that it doesn't sound irregular.
+The air coming out of the top of the unit should feel warm, as warm air is being removed from your home by the system.

-Let the system run for 10 - 15 minutes or more, until you can feel the indoor temperature cooling off in all parts of the home.
+Step 3: Let the system run for 10 - 15 minutes or more, until you can feel the indoor temperature cooling off in all parts of the home.